bbockelm/fetch-jwks/README.md

 Install hooks once per clone: `pre-commit install`.
 Run them manually with `pre-commit run --all-files`.
 Hooks include gofmt, golangci-lint (--fast), and basic whitespace checks.

+## Devcontainer / Codespaces

+A devcontainer is included for GitHub Codespaces or VS Code Remote - Containers.
+It installs Go 1.22, golangci-lint v2.1.0, and pre-commit, then runs `pre-commit install --install-hooks` on create.

 ## Configuration

 See [examples/fetch-jwks.example.yaml](examples/fetch-jwks.example.yaml) for a minimal config.
 You can also specify issuers via repeatable `-issuer issuer=<url>,jwks_uri=<url>` flags.